-Having a white and shiny smile can be great for boosting confidence, as well as being an important asset to your overall health.
+A white and shiny smile can be great for boosting confidence and being an important asset to your overall health.

 Top Tips for taking Good Care of your Teeth: